globocom/simple-virtuoso-migrate/README.md

 Configuration file parameters
 -----

-One can easily configure file parameters simply by:
+You can create a configuration file and inform it at command line using "-c <file.conf>"  or you can just inform parameters directly ate command line.
+The options are:

     DATABASE_HOST             Virtuoso instance host's name
     DATABASE_USER             Your database login name